Kyuu-Ji/htb-write-up/crimestoppers/alternative-way-crimestoppers.md

-# Alternative way to exploit Tally
+# Alternative way to exploit Crimestoppers

 ## Privilege Escalation to root